What is Hiberband?

 - Line of sight between the antenna and the satellite is required

 What does the service cost?

 Our daily messaging service will be available from only a few euros per device per year.
-The eventual price is however determined by the party reselling Hiber connectivity.

 What makes Hiberband low-power?